-Click to Navigate this HUGE post!
+Click to Navigate this post

 She would always keep the flat mushy alien things mixed in with her noodles and I would politely decline every time she suggested I try one.